emberjs/rfcs/text/0000-ember-data-improved-ajax.md

 Get the URL for the request.
 This hook returns the URL for the request which should be made, e.g. `/users/1` or `api.example.com:4321/users?name=abc`

-This hook uses 2 new sub-hooks to construct the URL:
+This hook uses 2 new public sub-hooks to construct the URL:

 - `pathForRequest` - re-uses the existing `urlForXXX` hooks
 - `queryForRequest` - get an object for all query params for the request